Speciex (SPEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Speciex Historical Price

-According to the latest data gathered on Speciex live price page, the current price of Speciex is 0.00183413USD.
-The circulating supply of Speciex(SPEX) is 251.25M SPEX , giving it a market capitalization of $460.82K.
+According to the latest data gathered on Speciex live price page, the current price of Speciex is 0.00174596USD.
+The circulating supply of Speciex(SPEX) is 251.25M SPEX , giving it a market capitalization of $438.66K.

 The Speciex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SPEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.